 It is not cheap to kit out a small farm.
 Lindsay is putting £5k in, which will pay for compost for the beds (essential in ‘no-dig’ systems), a storage container for tools, a compost loo and veg packing area, and the first year’s insurance.

 To get the site up and running we need £3.5k for a 25m (90ft) x 6m (20ft) commercial scale polytunnel, with ventilation and £3.5k to cover the costs of relocating to the new site; erecting the polytunnel and building other infrastructure for the site; preparing the soil and making beds.
-Lindsay will run volunteer days.
+Lindsay will run volunteer days for people to have a go at organic growing.
 We hope to secure a grant for the final £10k, but over-funding the crowdfund would be desirable too!

 How will the £7000 be spent?